EEG (Electroencephalography): The Complete Pocket Guide

 Once the voltage has been picked up by the electrodes, the continuous, analog signal has to be amplified and digitized in order to be stored on a computer.
 Although all of this happens under the hood and without you noticing, it’s good to know some basic facts about amplification and digitization.

-Since your brain is constantly active, there are continuous fluctuations and variations of the generated voltages.
+As your brain is constantly active, there are continuous fluctuations and variations of the generated voltages.
 EEG systems, however, take discrete snapshots of this continuous process, generating samples of data – similar to pictures taken by a camera.
 EEG systems differ in the sampling rate (the number of samples per second) they can take.

 Additionally to the digitization, the EEG signal is amplified.
 That is the reason why EEG systems are so expensive.